5 super easy Italian Classic Ravioli Fillings recipes, to make your homemade ravioli as a real Italian housewife would do!

 Here I leave my favorite version:

-Mash the boiled potatoes in a bowl.
-When the fish fillets are cooked, deprive them of the fish bones and chop them into the potato.
-Add the egg, grated lemon zest, salt, and pepper.
-Chop the marjoram leaves and add to the mixture.
-Mix everything to create a full-bodied dough.
-Let it rest in the fridge for 20 minutes.
+Next, mash the boiled potatoes in a bowl.
+Once the fish fillets are cooked, remove any bones and finely chop them before adding them to the mashed potatoes.
+Incorporate the egg, grated lemon zest, salt, pepper, and chopped marjoram leaves, mixing thoroughly to create a rich and flavorful dough.
+Allow the mixture to rest in the fridge for 20 minutes.

 […] Read More: cucchiarella.com/2021/04/19/ravioli-fillings/ […]